dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SV_germline/Pages/SV_germline-step-part-3.rst

 Inclusion List
 --------------

-The Inclusion list steps use ``granite`` function to filter-in exonic and functionally relevant variant based on VEP annotations.
+The Inclusion list steps use ``granite`` command to filter-in exonic and functionally relevant variant based on VEP annotations.
 This step removes a large number of SVs from the initial call set.

 Exclusion List
 --------------

-The Exclusion list step uses ``granite`` function to filter-out common variants based on gnomAD SV population allele frequency (AF > 0.01).
+The Exclusion list step uses ``granite`` command to filter-out common variants based on gnomAD SV population allele frequency (AF > 0.01).
 Variants without gnomAD SV annotations are retained.

 SV Type Selection
 -----------------